-At Kumra Ortho, we understand that having braces can cause bad breath.
+At Kumra Orthodontics, we understand that having braces can cause bad breath.
 We offer a variety of customized approaches to help you reduce or eliminate the problem and live your best life with braces.
 Get in touch with us to learn how we can help you.

 Read Next: What To Do With Stains from Braces